johndileo/oss2018/content/participant/certdev/john-dileo.md

 eventbrite_id   :
 status          :
 sessions        :
-    - SAMM - Best Practices
+    - Integrating Security Tools in the SDL using OWASP DevSecOps Studio
+    - Create Owasp Top 10 Security Questions
     - SAMM Round Table
     - SAMM DevSecOps Version
     - SAMMv2 working session - Governance
     - SAMMv2 working session - Design
     - SAMMv2 working session - Implementation
+    - Create Java Security Questions
+    - Zap - How to use it
     - SAMMv2 working session - Operations
     - SAMMv2 working session - Verification
+    - SAMMv2 Measurement Model
     - SAMMv2 Establish the Document Model
     - SAMM2 Kickoff
     - SAMM Project Meeting
+    - JIRA - how to use it
+    - Creating an open 3rd Party Supplier Questionnaire and maturity model
     - SAMM benchmarking
     - Using the OWASP Maturity Model tool
     - Implementing the OWASP responsible disclosure Maturity Model
-    - Creating an open 3rd Party Supplier Questionnaire and maturity model
-    - DevSecOps Maturity Model (DSOMM)
-    - Integrating Security Tools in the SDL
     - JIRA Risk Workflow
-    - Security Ethics Checklist
-    - Integrating Security Tools in the SDL using OWASP DevSecOps Studio notes :
+notes :
 # add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions